Skip to main content

 Unlocking India's Economic Potential: A Conversation with Raghuram Rajan

-Join us for a discussion of how India can navigate economic challenges to secure a more prosperous and sustainable future.
+The University of Chicago professor and former governor of the Reserve Bank of India discusses how India can navigate economic challenges to secure a more prosperous and sustainable future.

 Redefining US-China Engagement with Congressman Krishnamoorthi